-A. Following a competitive tender process, the Authority wishes to appoint the Supplier to provide a reading and writing development programme and the Supplier agrees to provide those services in accordance with these terms and conditions:
+A. Following a competitive tender process, the Authority wishes to appoint the Supplier to provide Turning Pages, a specialist learn to read programme and the Supplier agrees to provide those services in accordance with these terms and conditions.

 NOW IT IS HEREBY AGREED: